Arksine/moonraker/docs/configuration.md

 #   information, see your extension documentation for details on configuration.
 #   The default is an empty list.
 ```

+!!!
+Note
+    If this application requires a restart after an update it may be necessary
+    to grant Moonraker permission to manage its service.
+See the
+    [allowed services](#allowed-services) section for details on which
+    services Moonraker is allowed to manage and how to add additional services.

 ### `[mqtt]`